haserra/apps-list-minichallenge/README.md

 - Node.js (and npm ) should be  installed.

-- Install all modules listed as dependencies in package.json
+- Install all modules listed as dependencies in package.json (including JSON Server)
 	> npm install

 - Start JSON Server